-While much energy can be used in defending design as a research method, as Cross advises, design researchers "must concentrate on the 'designerly' ways of knowing, thinking and acting. ...
+While much energy can be used in defending design as a research method. as Cross advises, design researchers "must concentrate on the 'designerly' ways of knowing, thinking and acting, ...
 Design practice does indeed have its own strong and appropriate intellectual culture, and ... we must avoid swamping our own design research with different cultures imported either from the sciences or the arts"25.
-The specific designdirected research projects incorporated in this paper demonstrate the possibility and efficacy of design- directed research, and an expanded scope for both landscape architecture research, and also its value for themes of inquiry in the wider academic world.
+The specific design-directed research projects incorporated in this paper demonstrate the possibility and efficacy of designdirected research, and an expanded scope for both landscape architecture research, and also its value for themes of inquiry in the wider academic world.
 Here design research is content in that more formless realm of the nearly coming into being - a site that fosters imaginative scope rather than a capacity to render a solution in a manifest of schedules and sub-contracts.
 Within research cultures design's new knowledge is not only identified from within its own body of work, but in reference to wider research endeavours drawn from across universities, other research institutions, and research partners.
-Peer review of the Punakaiki Volunteering Project comes also from the fields of Ecology and Mining reclamation26, work with Te Whenua Hou from ecology, and international farm and landscape practice.27
+Peer review of the Punakaiki Volunteering Project comes also from the fields of Ecology and Mining reclamation.
+26 work with Te Whenua Hou from ecology, and international farm and landscape practice.
+Design-as-Laboratory firmly locates design into the world of research questions and with it charts a course for a strengthening and more strategic role for design that is located at the core of inquiry and scholarly research.
+As such the Design-as-Laboratory is in itself positioned as form of methodological question, which seeks out experimentation and heterogeneity in approaches that orientates research through designing outward: to proactively introduce itself into wider research sites where values of multidisciplinarity. collaboration and multiple modes of inquiry are fostered.

-25 Nigel Cross, "Designerly Ways of Knowing: Design Discipline Versus Design Science," Design Issues, Vol. 17, n.
-3 (2001): 49-55.
+25. Nigel Cross, "Designerly Ways of Knowing: Design Discipline Versus Design Science", Design Issues 17:3 (2001): 49-55.